 Near-vertical color-infrared aerial photography (1:12,000 scale) was used to document land and water areas, marsh loss rates, and shoreline movement in the ME-04 project area.
-Photography was obtained in 1997 (pre-construction) and in 2001 (post-construction.
+Photography was obtained in 1997 (pre-construction) and in 2001 (post-construction).
 The original photography was checked for flight accuracy, color correctness, and clarity and was subsequently archived.
-Aerial photography was scanned, mosaicked, and geo-rectified by USGS/National Wetlands Research Center (NWRC) personnel according to standard operating procedures (Steyer et al. 1995, revised 2000).
+Aerial photography was scanned, mosaicked, and geo-rectified by USGS/NWRC personnel according to standard operating procedures (Steyer et al. 1995, revised 2000).
 No additional project specific aerial photography will be flown due to the implementation of CRMS-Wetlands.
 Five CRMS stations are located within the ME-04 project area.
 Aerial photography of each 1 km2 station will be obtained every 3 years.
+Only the 2005 photography has been processed thus far.